chuanqisun/blog/src/posts/20250419-react-hooks-is-all-you-need.md

 1. It paves a smooth path for UI to evolve into Agent.
 You can imagine at some point in the future, we set `display: none` on the entire UI.
 You end up with a full agent.

 If you find the idea interesting, you can use the [react-agent-hooks](https://github.com/chuanqisun/react-agent-hooks) library to try it out.
 I look forward to seeing what you will build with it.

+\*Footnote: The title is word play on the [ReAct paper](https://arxiv.org/abs/2210.03629) and the [Attention is All You Need paper](https://arxiv.org/abs/1706.03762).
+It's almost poetic that ReAct and React are meeting each other here.